Elizabeth Seton Children’s Center

 We understand how difficult the ups and downs of your child’s diagnoses can be and our team is always available and working nonstop to provide the best possible solutions, offer comfort and support for families and be there to lend a hand whenever needed.
 Family members play an integral role at Elizabeth Seton Children’s Center.
 As our partners in care, we encourage families to be active participants in their child’s medical journey and visit as often as possible.

-Elizabeth Seton Children’s Center’s has developed a strict set of visitation guidelines to protect our residents, their families and staff members from coronavirus.
+Elizabeth Seton Children’s Center’s visitation guidelines have been developed to help protect our residents, their families and our staff members from coronavirus.

-In the event we have a new positive staff or resident COVID case, visitation will be suspended and will not resume until there are no COVID-19 cases for 14 days, unless for end-of-life care.
+In the event of a confirmed positive COVID-19 test in a resident or staff member, visitation will be suspended for 14 days, except in cases of personal caregiving visits, compassionate caregiving, end-of-life visits or other special circumstances.
 Please see below for complete visitor guidance and expectations:

 For updated information about our COVID-19 response, please click here.